dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_randomize.rst

    If there is no attribute with the given name, a new one is created.

 Min
-   The random value will be at least those values.
+   The random value will be at least this value.

 Max
-   The random values will be no more than those values.
+   The random value will be no more than this value.

 Seed
    :term:`Seed` to change the random sequence.